 To have a gift or benefit recorded on the Gift Register, you must complete the Declaration of Gifts form at Attachment 1.
 This form must be completed within 14 days of receiving the gift or benefit, or if the gift was received overseas, within 14 days of returning to Australia.
-Once completed, the form should be handed in to the Executive Support Assistant (Governance) for recording.
+Once completed, the form should be provided to the Governance Support Assistant for processing.